DzilafhoPia/sorting_algorithms/README.md

-# Python - sorting algorithms
+# C - sorting algorithms

 In this project, I encapsulated skills in python sorting algorithm.
 It is a group project but i did it on my own.